 While safety rules vary according the organization and specific job, there are several basic things you can do to remain safe in the workplace.
 Many accidents are due to careless behavior that might have been easily prevented.

-- Walk at all times.
-Be careful going through doors.
+- When going from place to place, avoid running, and be careful when going through doors.
 Moving in a controlled fashion decreases the chance of accidents.
 Never run, jump, or engage in horseplay.

-- Don't touch or use any equipment that you have not been trained or given permission to use.
-If you are asked to use machinery, make sure you understand how to use it, the hazards of using it, and protective clothing that is needed.
-Be aware that loose fitting gloves, long hair, clothing, and jewelry can get caught in machinery.
+- Don't touch or use any equipment you have not been trained on or given permission to use.
+If you are asked to use machinery, make sure you understand how to use it, the hazards of using it, and what protective clothing you need in order to use it safely.
+Be aware that loose-fitting gloves, long hair, clothing, and jewelry can get caught in machinery.

 - If you are asked to use a product that might be hazardous, make sure you know about the hazards and how to protect yourself.
 Even common cleaning products can contain chemicals that could be hazardous if used improperly.

-- Smoke in designated smoking areas only.
+- Smoke in designated areas only.
 Thoroughly extinguish all tobacco products when finished.

-- Be aware of flammable materials that can catch on fire, including solvents such as oil, gas, paint thinner, etc.
+- Be aware of flammable materials that can catch on fire, including solvents such as oil, gas, and paint thinner.

-- Stay away from contact with bodily fluids (blood, saliva, urine, etc.).
+- Stay away from contact with bodily fluids, such as blood, saliva, and urine.
 If you are required to clean up bodily fluids, take universal precautions.
 If you have not been instructed on universal precautions, ask for training.

 - Be careful when lifting or stacking items above your head.
-If you must use a ladder, be sure it's stable and equipped with non-slip treads.
+If you must use a ladder, make sure it's stable and equipped with nonslip treads.
 Never use a chair as a substitute for a ladder.

 - Observe all cautionary signs in the workplace.

-- If you believe a job task is unsafe, believe something in the environment is unsafe, or if you have any question at all about safety, talk to your supervisor immediately.
+- If you believe that a job task is unsafe or that something in the environment is unsafe—or if you have any questions about safety—talk to your supervisor immediately.

 Do everything you can to ensure your health and safety both at home and in the workplace.
-Participate and support your workplace's safety program, and always follow all safety rules and regulations.
+Participate in and support your workplace's safety program, and always follow safety rules and regulations.

 - Tell your supervisor immediately.